vivek711chaudhary/venn-2fa/README.md

 You can use it as-is by adding your own security logic to it, or as a reference point when using a different programming language.

 **Notes on the API**
-1. Venn expects your detector to be available on port `80`
-2. Venn expects your detector to be available at: `$HOST/detect/:detectorName`
-3. Your detector will get a `DetectionRequest`, and is expected to respond with a `DetectionResponse`
+1. Your detector will get a `DetectionRequest`, and is expected to respond with a `DetectionResponse`

 See our [API Reference](https://github.com/ironblocks/venn-custom-detection/blob/master/docs/requests-responses.docs.md) for more information.